zakirsajib/WPBLogGatsby/README.md

 ### Known Limitations

-* While gatsby build or gatsby build command, there is an error message shows up though it doesn't effect the functionality of the site.
-I believe its related to WordPress.com restrictions.
-Error message:
-`Path: /wp/v2/sites/mysitename.wordpress.com/jetpack-global-styles?per_page=50&page=1`
-`The server response was "403 Forbidden"`
-`Inner exception message: "Sorry, you are not allowed to do that."`
 * This is based on the [netlify starter](https://github.com/netlify-templates/gatsby-starter-netlify-cms) which uses [bulma](https://bulma.io).
 This adds 150KB to every built page.
 * Your WordPress site must have at least 1 post with 1 tag, or the starter will crash
 * Nested pages / categories will not render with nested pages